ora0600/confluent-new-cdc-connector/insert_only_case.md

 # Transfer only inserts from Oracle to Confluent Cloud

 Customers asking if it is possible to transfer only inserts?
 Yes, it is.
 If you have this scenario, you will think that it would make sense to create topics with more than one partition.
 This correct thinking.
-You can have more partitions now, because you do need an orderning anymore.
+You can have more partitions now, because you do not need an ordering anymore.

 This demo will also show, that not supported datatypes are automatically dropped e.g. an XMLTYPE data type.